If you can’t measure it, you can’t improve it.

 When customers have a problem with your products/services, they report it.
 The response of the support team decides whether the customers are delighted or disappointed.
 Hence, good customer service can satisfy the customers, which, in turn, leads to their retention.

-Recommendation Read: How to Increase Customer Retention
+Recommendation Read: How to Build a Customer Retention Strategy

 #6.
 Boost Customer Recovery

 Great customer service aims at converting a dissatisfied customer into a happy customer.
-When a customer is unhappy with your company’s product/service, you should take it as an opportunity to present them the outstanding services that your business has to offer them.
+When a customer is unhappy with your company’s product/service, you should take it as an opportunity to present them with the outstanding services that your business has to offer them.

 The customer recovery process is also an opportunity to prove to the customer that he/she is valued, and you are ready to give them some special perks.
 You should resolve their issues in a friendly and diligent manner to ensure their recovery.